DeGirum/PySDKExamples/README.md

 1. Install DeGirum PySDK.
 Read the instructions [here](https://docs.degirum.com/content/pysdk/installation/).

-1. The following script will download *MobileNetv2+SSD* CPU model from DeGirum public mode zoo and perform ML inference of a test image with two cats.
+1. The following script will perform ML inference of a test image with two cats using a model from DeGirum public mode zoo.
 The inference result will be displayed in both text and graphical form.

     ```python
     import degirum as dg         # import DeGirum PySDK package